My first trip to Paris: useful Paris travel tips for a memorable and stress-free experience

 Wear comfortable shoes in Paris

-That was great, as my feet didn’t hurt – and if you bring comfortable footwear, nor will yours and you’ll be able to just enjoy Paris.
+That was great, as my feet didn’t hurt – and if you bring comfortable footwear, neither will yours, and you’ll be able to just enjoy Paris.

 Have a map for your first trip to Paris, France

-Take one of the free Paris maps from the hotels and use it.
+Take one of the free Paris maps from the hotel and use it.

 If you don’t like “traditional” maps, create an itinerary or save a map for offline use from one of your favorite travel apps.